Mitral Stenosis Topic Review

-The area of a normal mitral valve is 4 to 6 cm2.
-This area is sufficient to allow a great deal of blood to flow from the left atrium (LA) to the left ventricle.
+The typical normal adult mitral valve area is between 4 and 5 cm2.
+(Hurst’s The Heart;Chapter 50, 12a.)
+This area allows the normal stroke volume to flow from the left atrium (LA) to the left ventricle without any significant pressure gradient.
 When any disease process decreases the mitral valve area, mitral stenosis (MS) develops.
-As mitral stenosis progresses over time, the pressure in the left atrium rises.
-This pressure is transmitted to the pulmonary veins, the pulmonary vasculature, and eventually to the right side of the heart.
-This transmitted pressure is responsible for nearly all of the clinical manifestations of mitral stenosis.
+As mitral stenosis progresses, increased left atrial pressure is required to maintain stroke volume.
+This pressure increase is generated primarily by the right heart and results in increased pulmonary arterial and venous pressures that are responsible for nearly all of the clinical manifestations of mitral stenosis.

 Etiology – Mitral Stenosis

-The number one cause of mitral stenosis, rheumatic valvular disease accounts for approximately 98% of the condition.
+By far the most common cause of mitral stenosis, rheumatic valvular disease accounts for approximately 98% of mitral stenosis cases.
 Rheumatic valvular disease is more common in females than in males.
-Up to 50% of the time, a person with newly-diagnosed mitral stenosis will not report a history of rheumatic fever as a child.
+Up to 50% of the time, patients with newly diagnosed mitral stenosis do not report a history of rheumatic fever as a child.
 The incidence of mitral stenosis has drastically decreased in the United States since the advent of antibiotics, which resulted in the aggressive treatment of Streptococcus pyogenes pharyngitis — the primary cause of rheumatic heart disease.

-A complete list of causes of mitral stenosis, including those that mimic mitral stenosis, is below.
+A list of known causes of LV inflow obstruction, including conditions that mimic mitral stenosis, is below.

 - Rheumatic valve disease